Dan068/Dan068/README.md

 Hello!
 My name is Daniela.
 I am a committed student about web development and the creation of innovative digital experiences.
-Currently, I'm immersed in my training at HENRY where I'm acquiring strong skills in cutting-edge technologies.
 💻 Dominant Technologies:

 Frontend Development: HTML5, CSS3, JavaScript (ReactJS)